2024 Calgary Stampeders season

-The 2024 Calgary Stampeders season was the 66th season for the team in the Canadian Football League and their 79th overall.
+The 2024 Calgary Stampeders season was the 66th season for the team in the Canadian Football League (CFL) and their 79th overall.
 The Stampeders missed the playoffs for the first time since 2004.
 The 2024 CFL season was Dave Dickenson's eighth season as head coach and his second season as general manager.

 The Calgary Stampeders drew an average home attendance of 21,541 in 2024.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2024 CFL Global Draft took place on April 30, 2024.
+The 2024 CFL global draft took place on April 30, 2024.
 The Stampeders had two picks in the draft, selecting fourth in each round.